Graphic Design plays a crucial rule in marketing activities of varied business verticals

 - It helps organize your information in an easily digestible manner.

 Color enhances the overall mood of the design.
 The colors you pick represent your brand and its tonality, so be careful with the palette you choose.
 They are responsible for dictating the mood of a design – each color has something a little different to say.
 To aid legibility, consider adding a gradient background behind text, especially if your text color is at all similar.
 It will help make your words pop and capture your viewer’s attention.
+Color helps in branding and stays on top among the principles for a perfect design.

 RGB refers to the primary colors of light, Red, Green, and Blue, that are used in monitors, television screens, digital cameras, and scanners.